 Available On Air Stations

-Burlington lawmaker resigns from committee after violating sexual harassment rules
+Burlington lawmaker announces plans to resign from office after violating sexual harassment rules

 A man wearing a suit gestures while speaking